For Britain Movement

-The For Britain Movement was a minor far-right political party in the United Kingdom, founded by the anti-Islam and "counter-jihad" activist Anne Marie Waters after she was defeated in the 2017 UK Independence Party leadership election.
+The For Britain Movement was a minor far-right political party in the United Kingdom, founded by the Islamophobic and "counter-jihad" activist Anne Marie Waters after she was defeated in the 2017 UK Independence Party leadership election.

 History

 The far-right activist Anne Marie Waters left UKIP and formed For Britain after she and her supporters were described as "Nazis and racists" by Henry Bolton and UKIP's former leader Nigel Farage.
-The name is taken from her UKIP leadership campaign slogan, "Anne Marie For Britain".
+The party's name was taken from her UKIP leadership campaign slogan, "Anne Marie For Britain".
 Waters said that the party would "speak to the forgotten people".
 On 9 March 2018, For Britain registered with the Electoral Commission, a requirement for any political party wishing to put up candidates in elections and to solicit donations for campaigns, as "The For Britain Movement".

-The party received the support of Tommy Robinson, the former leader of the English Defence League.
-Its platform includes reducing Muslim immigration to the UK to near zero, and to "bring the entire EU project down".
+The party received the support of Tommy Robinson, the former leader of the English Defence League (EDL).
+Its platform included reducing Muslim immigration to the UK to near zero, and trying to "bring the entire EU project down".
 Sean O'Driscoll, writing in The Times after Waters had announced her intention to form a party, but before it had been launched, described the proposed party as intending to fill the space left by the demise of the British National Party (BNP).
 In November 2017, the far-right British nationalist political party Liberty GB merged into For Britain.
-In April 2018, the singer-songwriter Morrissey declared his support for For Britain.
+In April 2018, the singer and songwriter Morrissey declared his support for For Britain.

 The party fielded 15 candidates in the 2018 local elections, none being elected.
 The party came last in almost all the seats it contested.
-In June 2018, the party expelled two of its local election candidates after Hope Not Hate linked one of them to the proscribed neo-Nazi group National Action and the white nationalist group Generation Identity, and showed another as having posted racist and anti-Semitic content on social media.
+In June 2018, the party expelled two of its local election candidates after Hope Not Hate linked one of them to the proscribed neo-Nazi group National Action and the white nationalist group Generation Identity, and showed that another had posted racist and anti-Semitic content on social media.
 The party briefly had one councillor, who sat on Stoke-on-Trent City Council.
 Richard Broughan, who was elected as a UKIP councillor in 2015, had previously been suspended from UKIP and suspended from a group of local independents before being expelled after a caution for assault.
 Broughan lost his seat to Labour in the 2019 local elections, coming in last place in his ward.